Aardonyx was an early dinosaur that lived in South Africa about 200 million years ago.

 Comprehending its social behavior and unique abilities, like the venomous pounce, reveals how Troodon stands out among its contemporaries.

-As you navigate through this guide, you'll gain insights into its ecological role and tactical advantages in "The Isle."
+As you navigate through this guide, you’ll gain insights into its ecological role and tactical advantages in “The Isle.

 Though often overshadowed by larger dinosaurs, Troodon stands out as a remarkable example of agility and intelligence from the Cretaceous period.
 This small, nimble dinosaur measured about 2.4 meters (8 feet) in length and displayed a unique set of adaptations that contributed to its survival.
 Known for its omnivorous diet, Troodon’s sharp, serrated teeth allowed it to slice through various foods, including plants and small animals.